reactive-python/reactpy-django/docs/src/features/hooks.md

 ## Overview

-!!! summary
+!!! summary "Overview"

     Prefabricated hooks can be used within your `components.py` to help simplify development.

 ??? tip "Looking for standard React hooks?"

-    Standard hooks are contained within [`reactive-python/reactpy`](https://github.com/reactive-python/reactpy).
+    The `reactpy-django` package only contains django specific hooks.
+Standard hooks can be found within [`reactive-python/reactpy`](https://github.com/reactive-python/reactpy).
 Since `reactpy` is installed alongside `reactpy-django`, you can import them at any time.

     Check out the [ReactPy Core docs](https://reactpy.dev/docs/reference/hooks-api.html#basic-hooks) to see what hooks are available!

----

 ## Use Query